-Cargo Gear is to be certified in accordance with the ABS "Requirements for Certification of Construction and Survey of Cargo Gear on Merchant Vessels", 1975 or the Guide for Certification of Cranes, 1991 as applicable for the type of cargo gear being provided.
+Cargo Gear is to be certified in accordance with the ABS the Guide for Lifting Appliances, 2015 as applicable for the type of cargo gear being provided.

 As an alternative, evidence of approval by the International Cargo Gear Bureau may be submitted.